 NEET 2025: Syllabus | High Scoring Topics | PYQs

-Some basic concepts of chemistry are the most basic chapter of chemistry.
+Some basic concepts of chemistry is the most basic chapter of chemistry.
 It has various important concepts that you need to have greater insights for a better understanding of the whole of the chemistry.
 This article will help you to give important insights into this chapter and will also guide you in some important tips and guidelines.

 Everything in the universe that has some mass and occupy some space is known as matter.
 Matter exists in three different physical forms i.e, solid, liquid and gas.